loda-lang/loda-programs/programs/oeis/list3.md

 * [A152113](http://oeis.org/A152113) ([program](152/A152113.asm)): A001333 with terms repeated.
 * [A152114](http://oeis.org/A152114) ([program](152/A152114.asm)): Numbers a(n) are obtained by the application of an algorithm which is similar to sieve of Eratosthenes for A000045: retaining A000045(3)=2, we delete all multiples of 2, which are more than 2; retaining A000045(4)=3, we delete all multiples of 3, which are more than 3, etc.
 * [A152118](http://oeis.org/A152118) ([program](152/A152118.asm)): a(n) = product( 4 +4*cos(k*Pi/n)^2, k=1..(n-1)/2 ).
+* [A152125](http://oeis.org/A152125) ([program](152/A152125.asm)): Consider a square grid with side n consisting of n^2 cells (or points); a(n) is the minimal number of points that can be painted black so that, out of any four points forming a square with sides parallel to the sides of the grid, at least one of the four is black.
 * [A152132](http://oeis.org/A152132) ([program](152/A152132.asm)): Maximal length of rook tour on an n X n+1 board.
 * [A152133](http://oeis.org/A152133) ([program](152/A152133.asm)): Maximal length of rook tour on an n X n+2 board.
 * [A152134](http://oeis.org/A152134) ([program](152/A152134.asm)): Maximal length of rook tour on an n X n+3 board.